When it comes to successfully pricing your apartment homes, it’s critical to know who your competitors are and what rental rates they are charging.

 Get your comp set right by using as much information as possible.
 And periodically evaluate if all your properties on your market survey are truly comps.
 Don’t just settle for the old ways of doing things.
 Push your team to find new solutions and the right solutions for gathering data about potential comps.
 As business intelligence grows, your ability to better evaluate your competition will grow as well.

 Make it as easy and automated as possible for other properties to consistently provide information.
-Pricing, floorplans, finish levels
+Pricing, floorplans, finish levels and amenities data can allow your team to make a rock-solid decision about whether those properties are truly competitors.

 To make sure your community is performing optimally is to understand exactly who the competing communities are.
 And how they compete in terms of rental rates and occupancy.
 Determining exact competitors may take some digging and some new approaches, but the efforts will be more than worth it.